An assessment and strategy to conserve the Bengal tiger population while improving livelihoods for people in and around the Sundarbans region

 To support the livelihoods component of the BAGH program Solimar undertook a seven-step approach to supporting and mentoring the BAGH livelihoods component leader, creating a livelihood activity assessment report, SOWs for implementation and workplan enhancements.
 As a result of this program, Solimar will help develop eco-friendly livelihood options for people who depend on the Sundarbans for food and income.

-- Working with program leaders to review existing livelihoods information, studies and plans for the region as well as the conservation threat analysis and other information available relating to alternative livelihoods for people in the region.
+- Worked with program leaders to review existing livelihoods information, studies and plans for the region as well as the conservation threat analysis and other information available relating to alternative livelihoods for people in the region.

 - An enhanced understanding of the support systems, regulatory environments and distribution channels for potential products in the region